 We expect to continue to invest in capital spending as we continue to grow our business and expand and enhance our operating facilities, data centers and technical infrastructure.
-Future capital requirements will depend on many factors, including our rate of sales growth and the ongoing impact of COVID-19.
+Future capital requirements will depend on many factors, including our rate of sales growth.
 In the event that our sales growth or other factors do not meet our expectations, we may eliminate or curtail capital projects in order to mitigate the impact on our use of cash.
-Capital expenditures were \$21.7 million, \$11.3 million and \$16.6 million for the years ended June 30, 2018, 2019 and 2020, respectively, exclusive of capitalized internal-use software costs of \$15.6 million, \$20.1 million, and \$25.7 million for the same periods, respectively.
-We also spent \$11.8 million and \$7.5 million in fiscal 2018 and fiscal 2019, respectively, on capital expenditures for which we received reimbursement for tenant improvement allowances.
+Capital expenditures were \$11.3 million, \$16.6 million and \$9.5 million for the years ended June 30, 2019, 2020 and 2021, respectively, exclusive of capitalized internal-use software costs of \$20.1 million, \$25.7 million, and \$28.6 million for the same periods, respectively.
+We also spent \$7.5 million in fiscal 2019 on capital expenditures for which we received reimbursement for tenant improvement allowances.